abilian/lab.abilian.com/docs/Tech/Linux/Sovereign OS - "EU Linux".md

 5. **[Guadalinex](https://en.wikipedia.org/wiki/Guadalinex) (Spain)**: Developed by the regional government of Andalusia, Guadalinex was a Linux distribution intended for use in public schools and government offices to reduce costs and promote open-source software.
 It has been used extensively in educational institutions in Andalusia.

 1. **[GendBuntu](https://en.wikipedia.org/wiki/GendBuntu) (France)**: GendBuntu is a version of Ubuntu adapted for use by France's National Gendarmerie.
 The Gendarmerie has pioneered the use of open-source software on servers and personal computers since 2005 when it adopted the OpenOffice.org office suite, making the OpenDocument .odf format its nationwide standard.
 More details in this [presentation by Colonel Xavier Guimard: *Logiciels libres : Retour d'expérience sur une migration à grande échelle dans la gendarmerie nationale française*](https://libricks.fr/support/experience_gendarmerie-xavier_guimard-20140917.pdf)  (2014) et this [interview of Lieutenant-Colonel Stéphane Dumond by l'APRIL](https://april.org/libre-a-vous-radio-cause-commune-transcription-de-l-emission-du-3-septembre-2019) (2019).

+## Annex: Additional References

+- Germany’s **Sovereign Tech Agency** (formerly Sovereign Tech Fund) already funds critical components of the Linux desktop, such as [GNOME](https://www.sovereigntechfund.de/tech/gnome).
+- France is pursuing a similar dynamic, with initiatives led by **DINUM**, as seen in [their efforts to enhance digital sovereignty](https://www.numerique.gouv.fr/actualites/souverainete-numerique/) and the [France-Germany joint declaration](https://www.numerique.gouv.fr/espace-presse/la-france-et-lallemagne-renforcent-ensemble-la-souverainete-numerique-de-ladministration-publique-en-signant-une-declaration-dintention-commune/).
+- For countries with strained relations with the USA, this orientation is even stronger, particularly concerning **operating systems for workstations** (e.g., China's efforts with [Linux Deepin](https://www.theregister.com/2024/08/23/deepin_23/)).
+Similar tensions could rise in Europe in the future, depending on geopolitical developments.
+- Functionally and ergonomically, **Linux desktops are on par with Windows** and have often led innovation (e.g., virtual desktops introduced in GNOME in 1999, only added to Windows with version 10).
+- Linux adoption is **growing steadily** worldwide, albeit slowly.
+For certain profiles, such as developers and data scientists, adoption is already **significant** ([JetBrains survey](https://www.jetbrains.com/lp/devecosystem-2023/development/#os_devenv), [Stack Overflow survey](https://survey.stackoverflow.co/2024/technology/#1-operating-system)).
+- **Low adoption of Linux** is not due to technical shortcomings but to:
+  - **General consumers**: The illegal bundling of hardware and software (e.g., preinstalled Windows on most PCs).
+The **Digital Markets Act (DMA)** may change this dynamic.
+  - **Large organizations**: Software lock-in caused by applications developed exclusively for Windows.
+However, the rise of **web-based applications** has significantly reduced this issue.
+  - **Hardware**: There is a shift toward better Linux compatibility, even from historically resistant manufacturers like Nvidia.
+- The hardware requirements of **Windows 11**, such as mandatory **TPM 2.0**, will lead to artificial obsolescence.
+In contrast, Linux supports TPM 2.0 but leaves its use as an option for the user.
+- **Linux distribution upgrades** are less effort-intensive than those of Windows, thanks to Linux's rolling update systems.
+This has been validated in large-scale deployments like the French Gendarmerie.
+While Microsoft is moving toward a similar model, it has not yet reached this level of efficiency ([source](https://www.theverge.com/2015/5/7/8568473/windows-10-last-version-of-windows)).
+- **Adopting a Linux distribution does not lock organizations to a specific vendor**, as many cross-distribution tools exist.
+Migrating between Linux distributions is technically simpler than transitioning from Windows to any other system.
+- Public and private organizations are increasingly **embracing these opportunities**, building on lessons from past failures and successes ([German state adopting Linux](https://arstechnica.com/information-technology/2024/04/german-state-gov-ditching-windows-for-linux-30k-workers-migrating/), [37signals moving developers to Linux](https://world.hey.com/dhh/linux-as-the-new-developer-default-at-37signals-ef0823b7)).

 ## Annex: Sketch of a Plan